UsamaMehdi/LLM-Driver-s-Drowsiness-Detection-Data-Capture-Model/README.md

 Current Focus: Data Capture Module

-- Developing the core module for real-time data acquisition from camera, radar, microphone, and Wi-Fi sensors.
+- Developing the core module for real-time data acquisition from CARLA, camera, radar, microphone, and Wi-Fi sensors.
 - Ensuring multimodal compatibility, signal accuracy, and synchronized data pipelines for robust analysis.
 - Closely collaborating with signal processing and feature extraction teams to align input data for fatigue detection.